 The shaping machine had been altered a great deal because it could be used for many purposes and the changes made the process easier.
 It had a safety cover on the power pedal, which, when closed, prevented the machine from operating, keeping it idle.
 Seeley claimed that it was the company’s fault for not training him enough, knowing the pedal was altered, and understanding the potential danger.
 The company shared all of the instructional material and warning posters to prevent workers from behaving recklessly and putting their hands in the machine while it was working.

 Seeley did not win the case as the jury said there was no failure to warn, and the place of employment was not obligated to place the safety cover on the pedal as long as the proper warnings were posted.
 The plaintiff was negligent by not using reasonable caution.

 Contact our Princeton NJ Failure to Warn Lawyers to Start Building Your Claim

 Have you been injured by a product whose warnings weren’t clear, were missing, or insufficient?
 You need to contact a product liability lawyer right away, as proving failure to warn or provide proper instructions is a complicated task.
 You need someone familiar with the evidence required and how to engage with the right experts to have on your side to make things right.
 The big companies have lawyers on their side, and so should you.

-At Kamensky, Cohen, and Riechelson, our attorneys will stand up for your rights as we have passionately done for numerous clients in Hightstown, Monroe, Titusville, West Windsor, Trenton, and towns in Mercer County, Middlesex County, Somerset County, and throughout New Jersey.
+At Cohen & Riechelson, our attorneys will stand up for your rights as we have passionately done for numerous clients in Hightstown, Monroe, Titusville, West Windsor, Trenton, and towns in Mercer County, Middlesex County, Somerset County, and throughout New Jersey.
 Call (609) 528-2596 for your free consultation, or fill out our convenient form for further assistance today.
 Let’s talk about your legal options.